Angel of Mons 200

 The 2025 running will be a reprisal of this Audax event which was designed to commemorate the Centenary of Armistice Day and the end of World War I. The route takes you on a poignant journey through historical sites and memorials, echoing the sacrifices made during the Great War.
 Experience the legend of the Angel of Mons as you cycle through the picturesque Irish countryside.

-Start Location: Scots Presbyterian Church, Clontarf (To be Confirmed).
+Start Location: Scots Presbyterian Church, Clontarf.

-Clontarf Dart station has trains arriving in both directions in time for the start.
+Clontarf Dart Station has trains arriving in both directions in time for the start.

 Organiser: Kevin Lynch (2025 reprisal), Original route design by Ronnie Moore